 The Monarch on Fall Migration

-Did you know that Monarch Butterflies travel up to 3000 kilometers south for the winter?
+Did you know that Monarch Butterflies travel up to 3000 kilometres south for the winter?
 Every year, these insects migrate an incredibly long distance to get to their wintering grounds in Central Mexico.
 Here, there are millions that congregate in a Canadian-type northern fir forest.
 The forest provides cover as the Monarchs drape themselves from the fir trees in the millions.
 They migrate to this particular habitat as it protects them from temperature extremes and dryness.

 As they start their migration in late summer/early fall, you may be lucky to see more Monarchs buzzing around your NatureHood.
 One filmmaker in Toronto was lucky enough to see a number of Monarchs on their journey and captured a video to show our winged friends!